MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/product-terminology.md

 ### Az PowerShell (product name)

-The currently supported collection of modules for use with Azure.
+The currently supported collection of modules for managing Azure resources with PowerShell.

 ### AzureRM PowerShell (product name)

-The earlier collection of modules that use the Azure Resource Manager model for managing Azure resources.
-This product is deprecated and will not be supported after February 29, 2024.
+The previous generation of modules that use the Azure Resource Manager (ARM) model for managing Azure resources.
+This product is deprecated, no longer maintained or supported, and not recommended.

 ### Azure Service Management PowerShell (product name)

-The earliest collection of modules is for managing legacy Azure resources that use Service Management APIs.
+The earliest collection of modules for managing legacy Azure resources that use Azure Service Manager (ASM) APIs.
+This legacy PowerShell module isn't recommended when creating new resources since ASM is scheduled for retirement.

 ### Azure PowerShell-related products

-These products are used to manage Azure resources but aren't included in one of the Azure PowerShell product collections.
+These products are used to manage Azure resources but aren't part of the Azure PowerShell collective product.
+They should never be described using the "Azure PowerShell" collective name.

 - Azure Active Directory PowerShell
 - Azure Information Protection PowerShell